This post was updated in May 2020

 Of course, Netflix The Witcher is not the books.
 It’s an adaptation.
 The showrunners are free to make the changes they feel are necessary to tell The Witcher Saga the way they want it told.

-I realize what I like about the books is not generally what draws people to the series.
-Usually, I tend to like what others don’t.
+I realize what I like about the books is not what attracts people to the Netflix series.
 I love the grayness of the world, the historical references, and the long, philosophical dialogue.

 I love the layered plot, the political intrigue, and the fact that you never really know who is backstabbing whom.
 When it comes to stories, I tend to gravitate to ones where things are not cut and dry.
 I get bored with invincible heroes, and “special girl” heroines.